aquiladev/aquiladev.github.io/medium/dynamic_types_between_contracts.md

-# Transferring dynamic types between contracts in Solidity
+# Dynamic types between contracts in Solidity
 In current Solidity implementation it is not possible to return dynamic content from external function calls.
 For instance you would like to return string from one smart contract to another.